Alexandria International Airport (Louisiana): England AFB Heritage Park

 A sign at the heritage park, also known as Flying Tiger Heritage Park, reads: "A symbol of all airmen past, present, and future, the England Air Force Base Heritage Park is a proud reminder of the Air Force’s role in our nation’s military history.
 Each of the five aircraft displayed here valiantly contributed to the defense of our country.
 They are suspended in simulated flight as a permanent reminder of the courage, dedication, and sacrifice of the men and women who have served their country as members of the finest Air Force in the world."

 The aircraft at the heritage park are described below, as seen at the park, from left to right (west to east, clockwise).

 Accidents at or near AEX

 On September 6, 1955, a USAF Kaiser-Frazer Fairchild C-119 Flying Boxcar crashed after takeoff due to engine failure 3.1 miles north of then Alexandria-England AFB.
 Four of the six crew on board were killed.

+On April 20, 2018, A McDonnell Douglas MD-83 (registration N807WA) operated by World Atlantic Airlines suffered a right-hand main landing gear collapse during landing rollout.
+Due to the gear failure, the right wing dragged on the runway, creating a friction fire which was quickly put out by the airport rescue and firefighting personnel.
+The aircraft operated on a flight on behalf of the U.S. Immigration and Customs Enforcement and originated from Chicago-O'Hare International Airport.
+None of the 101 passengers on board were injured, but the aircraft suffered significant damage and was later written off as irreparable.
+As of April 5, 2024, it still occupies the South Ramp.